smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

   creditlink: https://www.flickr.com/photos/yaketyyakyak/8064389346/
 ---

-In this post I am going to go show how to use the keywords in C# to restrict your code and help you intentionally craft your APIs.
+In this post.
+I am going to go show how to use the keywords in C# to restrict your code and help you intentionally craft your APIs.
 While you can apply the same ideas to external APIs, I will focus on backend code here.
 The following examples are inspired by our code to highlight different techniques we use